koor-tech/koor/design/ceph/decouple-ceph-version.md

 For backward compatibility, if the `cephVersion` property is not set, the operator will need to internally set a default version of Ceph.
 The operator will assume the desired Ceph version is Luminous 12.2.7, which was shipped with Rook v0.8.
-This default will allow the Rook upgrade from v0.8 to v0.9 to only impact the Rook version and hold the Ceph version at Luminous.
+This default will allow the Rook upgrade from v0.8 to v0.9 to only impact the Koor Storage Distribution version and hold the Ceph version at Luminous.
 After the Rook upgrade to v0.9, the user can choose to set the `cephVersion` property to some newer version of Ceph such as mimic.